Quivr/angular-GAPI/README.md

 Angular-GAPI
 ============

-Angular-GAPI is a AngularJS module for accessing different [Google APIs](https://code.google.com/apis/console/).
+Angular-GAPI is an AngularJS module for accessing different [Google APIs](https://code.google.com/apis/console/).

 The code is based on [ngGAPI](https://github.com/christiansmith/ngGAPI)